AnonymousCryptos/Audit-projects/README.md

 ### 1. Context and Requirements Review
 I start by gathering all relevant materials, including the codebase, requirement documents, and any supporting context provided by the team.

 I go through the requirements to understand the intended behaviour of the system before looking at the implementation.
-This helps in identifying gaps between expected and actual behaviour later in the audit.
+This helps in identifying gaps between expected and actual behaviour later in the audit process.

 ### 2. Initial Review
 I go through the full codebase to understand the architecture, module interactions, and intended behaviour.
 This sets the baseline for deeper analysis.